miklevin/MikeLev.in/api.md

 username = user_data["data"]["username"]
 print(username)
 ```

+Sample Output: first.last

+Rationale: To create a first successful experience connecting to the Botify API.

 # List Orgs: How To Get the List of Projects And Their Orgs Given Username